ammfat/KotaKode-Challange/README.md

 # KotaKode Coding Challenge 2.0
-This is a repository of my codes that I make for **KotaKode Coding Challenge 2.0** Competition.
+It is a repository of my codes that I made for **KotaKode Coding Challenge 2.0** Competition.

 ---
 ### How to Run